 Offered on campus and in select cities around the world, interviews are an important part of the admission process.
 All students who are admitted to our programs have been interviewed.
 The admissions interview offers you the opportunity to explain in depth your educational and career experiences to date, and to elaborate on your post-MBA career plans.
 The interviewer is interested in your professional accomplishments as well as your leadership and community achievements.
 The interview is similar to a professional job interview, and as such you should dress in business attire and bring an updated copy of your résumé.
 Interviews last approximately 30 minutes.

-On campus interviews are open to all qualified candidates before November 14, 2014 (Round One applicants by October 10).
+On campus interviews are open to all qualified candidates before the Round One deadline.
 You do not need to have an application on file nor an invitation to interview.
-To request an on-campus interview, visit the Goizueta Connection system.
+Use our interview scheduling tool linked in the Interview section.
 After filling out a brief registration form, you can request an interview appointment that suits your availability.
-You may also want to schedule a class visit or lunch with a current MBA student for while you are on campus, which can also be scheduled through Goizueta Connection.
+You may also want to schedule a class visit or lunch with a current MBA student for while you are on campus, which can also be scheduled through the system.

-After November 14, interviews are by invitation only after review of your completed application.
+After the Round One deadline, interviews are by invitation only after review of your completed application.
 Submit all required application materials in order to be considered.

 Qualified candidates must have already graduated from their undergraduate college or university.
 The only exception to this policy are those candidates who are applying to one of our joint degree programs or who are non-traditional students with full-time work experience prior to attending undergraduate college or university.